Dave Smith

 I have supervised seven summer research projects, and am supervising a further seven in summer 2020.
 I've also supervised semester projects and final year undergraduate capstone projects.

-If you are a Yale-NUS College undergraduate interested in doing research with me, you can find out more at the Unified transform lab website.
+If you are a University of Newcastle student interested in doing research with me, you can find out more at the Unified transform lab website.

 Journal articles